neuefische/web-exercises/sessions/recap-project-3/rick-and-morty-app/README.md

 - Inside of the `index.js` create a function called `fetchCharacters`.
 - Use your knowledge about fetching to get the first 20 characters from the API.
 You can find the correct API endpoint in the docs.
-- Import the `createCharacterCard` function.
+- Import the `CharacterCard` function.
 - After successfully fetching the character data, use array methods to create an HTML card for each character and append it to the `cardContainer`.
 - Make sure that the `cardContainer` is emptied every time new characters are fetched (HINT: you can